dixxe/dbytes-website/README.md

-# DWEB
+# D-bytes
-Dixxe-WEB is mine personal website where I practice my backend and frontend skills.
+D-bytes is a website for my team which used as headquarters.
 This project is open source and it's always will be that way.

 ## Can I use this website?